lapd-c/acamps.github.io/_posts/2015-05-10-broken-dreams.markdown

 date: 2015-05-10 20:23:55
 ---

-I was not able to follow the challenge I casted upon myself.
-Last week I didn't write 3 of 7 days.
+**I was not able to follow the challenge I casted upon myself.** Last week I failed to write three days.

-The first time I failed, I kind of made up writting twice one day, but as I feared before, having failed once made it too easy to fail on Friday, and then again on Saturday.
+The first time I failed, I kind of made up writting twice the following day, but as I had feared before, having failed once made it too easy to fail on Friday, and then again on Saturday.

 I could use dozens of excuses, but truth is I wasn't strong enough to keep up.

 The decision now is what to do now.
 Have I lost it all?

-## What to do when you failed?
+## What do I do when I failed?

 Well, I could simply let it go.
 I could stop writing and made this effort I did purely anecdotical.
-But I don't want.
+But I don't want that.

+I want the moment I decided to change my life, and start this blog, to last.
+To change my life.

 I won't give up this easily.
 I want to reach my goal, and I want to even improve how I am doing this.

-I will compensate this two days without content by writing two articles on Monday and two on Tuesday.
+_I will compensate this two days without content by writing two articles on Monday and two on Tuesday._

 I have to be hard on myself, because having skipped a few days shouldn't make it easier to skip more days in the future.
 That can be a real issue.